International Seabed Authority

-Since the ISA's inception in 1994, the Authority has approved over two dozen ocean floor mining exploration contracts in the Atlantic, Pacific and Indian Oceans, with the majority of contracts for exploration in the Clarion-Clipperton Zone between Hawaii and Mexico, where polymetallic nodules contain copper, cobalt and other minerals used to power electric batteries.
-To date, the Authority has not authorized any commercial mining contracts as it deliberates over regulations amid global calls for a moratorium on deep sea mining.
-Scientists and environmentalists warn such mining could wreak havoc on the ocean as a carbon sink home to rare and diverse species.
-The ISA is funded by UNCLOS members and mining contractors and led by Secretary-General Michael Lodge, a British barrister who oversees a 47-member administrative body and has come under criticism for close ties to the mining industry and support for deep sea robotic exploration to develop renewable energy.
+Since its inception in 1994, the ISA has approved over two dozen ocean floor mining exploration contracts in the Atlantic, Pacific and Indian Oceans.
+The majority of these contracts are for exploration in the Clarion–Clipperton zone between Hawaii and Mexico, where polymetallic nodules contain copper, cobalt and other minerals essential for powering electric batteries.
+To date, the Authority has not authorized any commercial mining contracts as it continues to deliberate over regulations amid global calls for a moratorium on deep sea mining.
+Scientists and environmentalists warn that such mining could wreak havoc on the ocean, a crucial carbon sink and home to rare and diverse species.

+Funded by UNCLOS members and mining contractors, the Authority operates as an autonomous international organization with its own Assembly, Council, and Secretariat.
+The current secretary-general of the agency is Leticia Carvalho, whose four-year term began on 1 January 2025.

 Origin

-The Authority held its first inaugural meeting in its host country, Jamaica, on 16 November 1994, the day the Convention came into force.
+The Authority held its inaugural meeting in its host country, Jamaica, on 16 November 1994, the day the Convention came into force.
 The articles governing the Authority have been made "noting the political and economic changes, including market-oriented approaches, affecting the implementation" of the convention.
 The Authority obtained its observer status to the United Nations in October 1996.
-Currently, the Authority has 167 members and the European Union, composed of all parties to the United Nations Convention on the Law of the Sea.
+The Authority has 167 members and the European Union, composed of all parties to the United Nations Convention on the Law of the Sea.
 The Authority operates by contracting with private and public corporations and other entities authorizing them to explore, and potentially exploit, specified areas on the deep seabed for mineral resources, such as cobalt, nickel and manganese.